Worker Screening Act 2020 (review and original jurisdiction orders)

 If your offence or conduct is within Category B or C, we can review the decision of the Secretary to give you an NDIS or WWC exclusion or to revoke your NDIS or WWC clearance.

 We can’t accept some cases where one party lives in another state or is a Commonwealth government organisation.

 Legislation that gives VCAT the power to hear these applications

 You must identify the section of the Act you are applying under in your application to VCAT.
-If you have a decision document, use it to help you complete the application.
-Attach a copy of the decision document and any accompanying letter to your application.

 |Type of application||Category||Relevant section of the Act|

 |Review of NDIS exclusion decision or decision to revoke NDIS clearance||A||101(1)(a)|